 Giriraj Swami: Yes.
 Thank you very much, Maharaja.
-And this is true, that when Srila Prabhupada came to America he was dealing with the lowest, as Allen Ginsberg described and as Srila Prabhupada related to his godbrothers when he said, “I am dragging them out of gutter.”
-Still, when Prabhupada went back to India, although he preached widely, there he was more like Lord Caitanya: he dealt more with the leaders.
+And this is true, that when Srila Prabhupada came to America, he was dealing with the lowest, as Allen Ginsberg described and as Srila Prabhupada related to his godbrothers when he said, “I am dragging them out of gutter.”
+Still, when Prabhupada went back to India, although he preached widely, there he was more like Lord Chaitanya: he dealt more with the leaders.
 He was always concerned about everyone, but he didn’t always personally deal with the masses; he dealt more with the leaders, because yad yad acarati sresthas tat tad evetaro janah: whatever the leaders do, the masses follow.

-Still, he was concerned about the masses, and he thought the best thing for them would be self-sufficient farm communities where they would produce whatever they needed to live and chant Hare Krsna peacefully.
+Still, he was concerned about the masses, and he thought the best thing for them would be self-sufficient farm communities where they would produce whatever they needed to live and chant Hare Krishna peacefully.
 He could see that by their coming into the cities, working in factories, they would become implicated in intoxication, illicit sex, and all sorts of bad things.
 Really miserable.
 So he had programs for the masses, for everyone, but especially in India he dealt personally with the leaders.
 Like Maharaja said, he paraded us dancing white elephants whom he had brought from America, and that really captured their attention, their imagination.